 “We cannot express our gratitude enough to all of the people who have so generously been contributing food, clothing and time toward Belmar’s recovery,” said Doherty.
 “We’ve also received an outpouring of support from people all over the world through contributions ranging from $5 to $2,500 to our website, Belmar.com.
 With the help of local, state and federal officials, the generosity of our neighbors and the strength and resolve of our residents, Belmar will recover, repair, and rebuild.”
 Anonymous members of the public have been bringing numerous donations to those in need.

 A gym on the town’s Main Street is also offering free food, water, clothing, and care kits – as well as cell-phone charging stations.
-Still, like in so many other places ravaged by Sandy, town officials even this weekend are stressing the dire need for flashlights and batteries; non-perishable food, such as canned tuna and granola bars; and baby food and toiletries.
+Still, like in so many other places ravaged by Sandy, town officials even this weekend are stressing the dire need for flashlights (with batteries); “shelf-stable” food, such as canned tuna fish, peanut butter, and granola bars; and baby food and toiletries.

 Editors' Note: A number of banks, cell phone providers and credit card companies are forgiving late payments in the wake of Sandy.
-This e-mail message from American Express, for example, went out Friday to cardmembers: “Please be reassured that if you need support from us in the form of extended payment terms, alternative payment arrangements, or emergency card replacement, we will assist you.”
+This e-mail message from American Express to its "valued cardmembers," for example, went out on Friday: "Please be reassured that if you need support from us in the form of extended payment terms, alternative payment arrangements, or emergency card replacement, we will assist you."

 Know a business or organization that is helping to bring relief to those suffering from Sandy’s impact?
 Let us know at firstname.lastname@example.org.